pharo-vcs/iceberg/Iceberg-TipUI.package/IceTipReadOnlyForm.class/README.md

 I can show lists of elements as this example shows:

 IceTipReadOnlyForm new
-	addLabel: 'Commit:' value: 'more test';
+	addLabel: 'Commit:' value: 'a test';
 	addLabel: 'Parents:' value: '123456789';
 	addLabel: 'Author:' value: 'Some Author <author@email.net>';
 	addLabel: 'Date:' value: DateAndTime now asStringYMDHM;